Neopets for Absolute Beginners

 You'll probably get the most out of this game if your Neopet is happy and well-fed.
 How do you manage this?
 The simplest way is to use items.
-Items can be bought from other users (more on that in a minute) or found around the site.
+Items can be bought from other users (more on that later) or found around the site.
 As a new player, you should have received a few free items to start you off.

 Click an item to use it.
-A pop-up window will appear containing a drop-down menu (if it doesn't, make sure your adblocker is set to allow Neopets.com).
-Choose "Play with" for a toy, or "Feed to" for an item of food, and press the button to make it happen!
+A window will appear containing a drop-down menu.
+Choose "Play with" for a toy, or "Feed to" for an item of food, or "Groom" for a grooming item.
+Then, press "Submit" to make it happen!
 Food will disappear when eaten (fairly logically), and makes your pet less hungry.
-Toys (and grooming items, which work in exactly the same way) make your pet happier, and will remain in your inventory to be used again and again.
+Toys and grooming items make your pet happier, and will remain in your inventory to be used again and again.

-An important thing to remember about items is that more expensive or harder-to-get things are not necessarily better.
-In fact, in most cases, there is no difference in effect between common toys and foods and rarer ones.
+An important thing to know about items is that more expensive or harder-to-get things are not necessarily better.
+In fact, in most cases, there is no difference in effect between common toys/foods and rarer ones.
 Your pet will be just as happy playing with a Blue Ixi Plushie (one of the commonest toys on the site) as he or she will with a Faerie Queen Doll (a luxury toy bought only by collectors).

 Your pet can occasionally also become sick.
-There are lots of different illnesses, but they all have the same effect; your pet will look ill and beaten-up wherever you see his or her image, and will not be able to fight in the Neopets Battledome.
+There are many different illnesses, but they all have the same effect: your pet will look ill and beaten-up wherever you see their image, and they will not be able to fight in the Neopets Battledome.
 There are items you can use to cure sicknesses if you're in a hurry, but it's much more economical to get your pet cured for free by visiting the Healing Springs every half-hour.
 Ill pets can gradually become unhappy, but you can solve this by playing with toys as usual.

 The Neopets game is set in a fictional world called Neopia.
-For practical purposes, this world has a single currency: the Neopoint, often abbreviated to "NP".
-You can see how many Neopoints you're currently carrying in the top right-hand corner of the site, next to your username.
+This world has a currency: the Neopoint, often abbreviated to "NP".
+You can see how many Neopoints you're currently carrying in the top right-hand corner of the site.

 Should you bother earning Neopoints?
 On the one hand, there are many things you won't be able to do without them.
-You need NP to play chance games like Cheat!, to buy items from other players or from the NPC-run shops around the site, and to put your pets in a hotel.
-On the other hand, don't worry too much if you're having trouble earning them at first.
-There are plenty of free activities on Neopets, including some that might give you items if you're lucky!
-If you really have no Neopoints at all, you can even ask the Soup Faerie to feed your pets for free.
+You need NP to play some of the games, to buy items from other players or NPC-run shops around the site, and to put your pets in a hotel.
+On the other hand, there are plenty of free activities on Neopets, including some that might give you items if you're lucky!
+If you really have no Neopoints at all, you can even ask the Soup Faerie to feed your pets for free!

 It's always sunny in a rich man's world...